kurttheviking/agileid-py/README.md

 ## Description

-AgileIds are a scoped, string-based, url-friendly format of BSON ObjectIds.
-A raw AgileId is a shorter string for over-the-wire data while preserving natural sortability.
-This is also convenient property for persistence in stores that do not support BSON.
+An AgileId is a scoped, string-based, url-friendly format of BSON ObjectIds.
+AgileIds are 33% shorter as strings than ObjectIds (16 characters vs 24) while preserving natural sortability.
+These are convenient properties for persistence in stores that do not support BSON while maintaining portability.

 Built and tested in environments running Python 2.6 and Python 2.7.